NordicSemiconductor/npmx/PORTING.md

 }
 ```

-See example implementations of the i2c read and write functions using nRF5 SDK below.
+See the example implementations of the I2C `read` and `write` functions using nRF5 SDK as follows:
 ```
 #include <nrfx_twim.h>
 #include "nrf_atomic.h"